AppFair/appfair.github.io/index.md

 <img alt="The App Fair icon" align="center" style="height: 20vh;" src="appfair-icon.svg" />
 </p>

-A Federated App Index Repository (FAIR) is part of a decentralized network of app stores, providing users of iPhones and other devices a choice of trusted sources for the applications and extensions they want to use.
+A Federated App Index Repository (FAIR) is part of a decentralized network of app stores, providing users of iPhones and other devices a choice of trusted sources for the applications and extensions they want to install and use.

 The App Fair ([https://appfair.net](https://appfair.net)) is one such "Fairground", and provides a set of open-source [tools](https://github.com/fair-ground/Fair.git), runtime libraries, specifications, and documentation to support this interoperable federation of trusted software repositories.
 The App Fair is managed by the non-profit [App Fair Project Corporation (https://appfair.org)](https://appfair.org) of Boston, Massachusetts.